Murder of Christian Prince: Arrest and trial

 In May 1991, James Duncan Fleming was arrested for Prince's murder on a tip from Randy Fleming, a non-related friend of James Fleming.

 Randy Fleming was questioned by police and made these claims under oath:

 He and James wanted money to attend a rap performance and James suggested they "stick up a cracker."
 James Fleming spotted Prince walking home and demanded his money at gunpoint.
 Prince handed over his wallet, whereupon James Fleming pistol-whipped him, said "I ought to shoot this cracker", and then fired his gun, fatally wounding Prince.
 James Fleming then dropped the wallet in his haste to escape.

 A year later, at James Fleming's trial, Randy Fleming recanted his original statements, claiming that the police had forced him to lie.
-The jury convicted James Fleming on conspiracy to rob Prince, acquitted him on the charge of first-degree murder, and failed to return a verdict on charges of felony murder and attempted robbery.
-A second jury acquitted James Fleming on the latter two charges in March 1993, and Fleming was sentenced to nine years in prison.
+The jury convicted James Fleming on conspiracy to rob Prince, but acquitted him of murder and failed to return a verdict on charges of felony murder and attempted robbery.
+A second jury acquitted James Fleming on the latter two charges in March 1993, and Fleming was sentenced to nine years in prison for conspiracy to rob.